TizianoCitro/sudoku-p2p/README.md

 ### PlaceNumber
 It allows users to place a number on the grid of a Sudoku game that they have joined already.
 Otherwise, users will not be able to place numbers.
 When placing a number, if the number is not already placed the user takes 1 point.
-If it is already placed and it is right, the user takes 0 point, but in any other scenario the user loses -1 point.
+If it is already placed and it is right, the user takes 0 point, but in any other scenario the user loses 1 point.

-Now it's the time to place a number in our Sudoku game and earn some points.
+Now it's time to place a number in our Sudoku game and earn some points.
-Digit `5` and the enter the name of the game you want to place your number on.
+Digit `5` and then enter the name of the game you want to place your number on.
 Using the above grid we're going to place the number `4` at row `6` and column `2`.

 <img src="media/PlaceNumber.png">